 Avoid dinner at the office.

 You stayed at the office and ate Chinese for many nights to earn that bonus.
 Too bad you’ll likely blow it at the pharmacy.
 Compared with healthy-weight men, overweight men spend 37 percent more on prescription drugs (138 percent more on cardiovascular drugs in particular) and 13 percent more on primary-care visits.
-For more great eating tips, here are 25 Foods Men Over 45 Should Eat.
+And for more great healthy living advice, here are the 40 Health Myths You Encounter Every Day.

 Call the fitness concierge.